mandelbrot-project/met_annot_enhancer/README.md

 # met_annot_enhancer

-A set of script to proceed to metabolite annotation results enhancement using taxonomically and structurally informed processes
+A set of script to proceed to metabolite annotation results enhancement using taxonomically and structurally informed processes.

-# Usage
+# Installation

-## Requirements

-### 1.  clone this repo
+## 1. Clone this repo

 `git clone https://github.com/mandelbrot-project/met_annot_enhancer.git`

-### 2.  set the correct environmenet
+## 2. Set the correct environment

-The requested package can be installed by creating the conda environment and activating it.
+The requested package can be installed by creating a conda environment and activating it.

 Use the following line for environment creation